broadwayinc/skapi-documentation/database/referencing.md

 When uploading record via [`postRecord()`](/api-reference/database/README.md#postrecord), you can set restrictions on referencing from other records using additional parameters in `reference`.

-- `reference.reference_limit`: Allowed maximum number of times that other records can reference the uploading record.
+- `reference.referencing_limit`: Allowed maximum number of times that other records can reference the uploading record.
   If this parameter is set to `null`, the number of references is unlimited.
 The default value is `null`.
-  Set `reference_limit` to `0` to prevent others to reference the uploading record.
+  Set `referencing_limit` to `0` to prevent others to reference the uploading record.

-- `reference.allow_multiple_reference`: If set to `false`, others will be allowed to reference this record only once.
+- `reference.prevent_multiple_referencing`: If set to `true`, single user will be allowed to reference this record only once.
   This is useful for building a voting system where users are allowed to vote only once.
-  If set to `true`, a user will be able to post a record referencing this record multiple times.
-  The default value is `true`.

-- `reference.can_remove_reference`: If set to `true`, the owner of the record can remove the referenced records.
+- `reference.can_remove_referencing`: If set to `true`, the owner of the record can remove the referenced records.
   When the owner removes the record, all the referenced records will be removed as well.
   The default value is `false`.